simov/express-admin/markdown/multiple.md

     - **js** - list of javascript files to be included

-####my-custom.js
+#### my-custom.js

 Your custom editors are initialized here.
-It's just plain javascript/jquery and you can write whatever you want to.
+It's just plain javascript/jquery code, and you can write whatever you want to.
 However there are a few requirements.

 ```js
 $(function () {